The genesis of Patrick Mahomes' no-look pass and why it works

 "I realized it was actually a tool I can use in games," he said.

-Mahomes used the no-look pass on Sunday for the Kansas City Chiefs.
-He looked to the middle of the field but threw to his left to wide receiver Demarcus Robinson for 17 yards late in the second quarter against the Baltimore Ravens.
+It came in handy in the Kansas City Chiefs' 27-24 overtime win over the Baltimore Ravens on Sunday, when Mahomes looked to the middle of the field but threw to his left to wide receiver Demarcus Robinson for a 17-yard gain late in the second quarter.

 No look, no problem for @PatrickMahomes5 😎 pic.twitter.com/DiWqR75lh9— Kansas City Chiefs (@Chiefs) December 9, 2018

-The pass turned out to be a key play.
-The Chiefs drove for a field goal and those points helped get Kansas City to overtime in a game they eventually won 27-24.
+The pass turned out to be a key play, as it moved the Chiefs to midfield with 1:30 left in the half, allowing them to eventually kick a field goal.

 Mahomes wasn't showing off on the play.
 The no-look component was necessary.
-It got Baltimore safety Chuck Clark to pause just long enough for Robinson to come open.
+It got Baltimore safety Chuck Clark to pause just long enough for Robinson to get open.

 "I was looking and I saw [Robinson] about to come open, and I needed to move the safety over to the right," Mahomes said.
 "I just kind of trusted [Robinson] was going to be there, and I put it out there and he made a great play on it."